V-tail: Inverted

 The Blohm & Voss P 213 Miniaturjäger was one of the first aircraft to have an inverted V-tail.
 Unmanned aerial vehicles such as the LSI Amber, General Atomics Gnat and General Atomics MQ-1 Predator would later feature this type of tail.
+In pusher UAVs, with propeller at the back, downward tail fins can provide yaw stability without interfering with the propeller.
 The Ultraflight Lazair ultralights, of which over 2,000 were produced, featured an inverted V-tail, which also carried the rear landing gear.

 Advantages

 Ideally, with fewer surfaces than a conventional three-aerofoil tail or a T-tail, the V-tail is lighter and has less wetted surface area, so thus produces less induced and parasitic drag.
 However, NACA studies indicated that the V-tail surfaces must be larger than simple projection into the vertical and horizontal planes would suggest, such that total wetted area is roughly constant; reduction of intersection surfaces from three to two does, however, produce a net reduction in drag through elimination of some interference drag.

-Light jet aircraft such as the Cirrus Vision SF50, the Eclipse 400 or the Northrop Grumman RQ-4 Global Hawk unmanned aerial drone often have the power plant placed outside the aircraft.
+Light jet aircraft such as the Cirrus Vision SF50, the Eclipse 400, the Sonex SubSonex or larger jet aircraft, such as the Northrop Grumman RQ-4 Global Hawk unmanned aerial drone often have the power plant placed outside the aircraft.
 In such cases V-tails are used to avoid placing the vertical stabilizer in the exhaust of the engine, which would disrupt the flow of the exhaust, reducing thrust and increasing wear on the stabilizer, possibly leading to damage over time.

 In military aircraft, V-tails reduce the number of right angles on an aircraft, improving its stealth characteristics.